WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ### Tools to access and use the Data Request

-The [CMIP7 Data Request](https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/) webpage provides links to the latest version of the Data Request, which can be viewed online in the cloud-based Airtable application.
-User guidance on accessing the Data Request via Airtable are also provided.
+The [CMIP7 Data Request](https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/) webpage provides links to the latest version of the Data Request, which can be viewed online in the cloud-based **Airtable** application.
+User guidance on accessing the Data Request via Airtable is provided.

-The [Data Request Software](https://github.com/CMIP-Data-Request/CMIP7_DReq_software) provides a python API and scripts that can be used to query the data request and incorporate it into modelling workflows.
+The [Data Request Software](https://github.com/CMIP-Data-Request/CMIP7_DReq_software) provides a **python API** and scripts that can be used to query the data request and incorporate it into modelling workflows.
-As noted above, given a list of Opportunities supported, the software will determine the resulting lists of variables to output from each experiment by combining the separate requests from each Opportunity (i.e., modellers do not have to manually combine the requests of multiple Opportunities themselves).
+Given a list of Opportunities supported, the software will determine the resulting lists of variables to output from each experiment by combining the separate requests from each Opportunity.

 ## 5. Model output requirements